sufianrhazi/gooey/README.md

 Write to the value associated with the field.

-##### `.observe((newVal) => {/* ... *})`
+##### `.subscribe((newVal) => {/* ... *})`

-Observe changes to the value associated with the field.
+Subscribe to changes to the value associated with the field.
 The callback will be called during flush, so if a field is written to multiple times prior to a flush, it will only be called once with the last value.

-Returns a function which unsubscribes to observations.
+Returns a function which unsubscribes to changes.

-Note: The callback will not be called with any field values written _before_ observation starts, even if they occur in the same flush.
+Note: The callback will not be called with any field values written _before_ subscription starts, even if they occur in the same flush.

 #### Models